vrnvu/java-to-markdown/doc.md

 dtos1.nested.EdgeCase2
 ----------------------

+>A description to a class

 | Filed type | Field name | Description   |
 | ---------- | ---------- | ------------- |
 | String     | id         | Identificator |

 dtos2.Child
 -----------

+>A description to a class

 | Filed type                      | Field name    | Description                                  |
 | ------------------------------- | ------------- | -------------------------------------------- |